 Massage & Myotherapy Australia has a culturally diverse workforce and a strong commitment to encouraging diversity at all levels.
 As an equal opportunity employer, gender diversity is important to us.
-As of 30 June 2021, out of a total workforce of 12 staff, 67% were females.
+As of 30 June 2022, out of a total workforce of 12 staff, 58% were females.
 Massage & Myotherapy Australia both values and recognises our employees by encouraging opportunities for professional development to help achieve organisational goals.

-Managers focus on employee engagement through fortnightly staff meetings, weekly management meetings, annual performance reviews and team activities and development.
+fortnightly WOW meetings, annual performance reviews, and team activities and development.